Engineering flux-controlled flat bands and topological states in a Stagome lattice: Introduction

 To the best of our knowledge, there have been no instances where one could make any of the all possible bands appearing in the system to be flat at a will.
 The possibility of controlling the position of the FB and adjusting it with the Fermi energy could open interesting avenues from a technological point of view.
 Here, we address this issue by proposing a new two-dimensional lattice with five-site unit cell, as depicted in Fig.~\ref{fig:Lattice-model}, which is known as the \emph{Stagome} lattice.
 We show that for this particular geometry we, indeed, can realize this phenomena.
 For this model, we can precisely make any of the bands to be completely flat by controlling the value of an externally tunable magnetic flux (see Fig.~\ref{fig:Lattice-model}).
-It is worth mentioning that, this lattice model has been realized experimentally very recently via a chemical synthesis technique~\cite{Stagome-expt-synthesis}.
+We remark that, in the literature, in recent times a real chemically synthesized Stagome compound has been reported~\cite{Stagome-expt-synthesis}, and its magnetic susceptibility and heat capacity measurements were done.
+However, we would like to clarify that our proposed model is much more simpler and not a descriptive of the real Stagome compound.
+For instance, we do not consider the spin degree of freedom in our model which is pertinent in a real Stagome compound~\cite{Stagome-expt-synthesis}.
+We consider the underlying lattice geometry of the real Stagome compound and study certain interesting aspects of the flat band physics in a simplified Stagome lattice model.
+The name ``Stagome" is used because its geometry is intermediate between a Star lattice and a Kagome lattice.
+This is adopted from Ref.~\cite{Stagome-expt-synthesis}.

+In this work, we show that one can tune the position of the flat band at different energies in a flexible way by controlling the magnetic flux in the system.
+This gives us an advantage to set the Fermi level at different FB energies and study the Physics of the Stagome lattice at different filling factors.
+We have explored the robustness of these FBs when we go beyond a perfectly clean system, such as the effect of the disorder and long-range hopping.
+We have carried out a detailed analysis of the CLS corresponding to the FBs in this system.
+The CLS distribution over a relatively large number of sites indicates that this lattice model could be useful for the study of FB superconductivity in future.